gallenc/solent2Public/week6/README.md

 Given the two Patient and Appointment DAO's you now have, what methods should a serviceFacade provide to enable the upper layers?

+3. The model classes have some JAXB annotations.
+Write a test class for the model to ensure objects can be marshalled and unmarshalled using JAXB Remember you will need a jaxb.index file in each package.